 To stop all services, run

-To do this you need galaxy running in detached state or run commands from separate terminal session.
+To do this you need Galaxy running in detached state or run commands from a separate terminal session.

 Full list of commands is available in Makefile, however we want to highlight the most useful here.